livegnik/2way-poc-design/01-protocol/05-keys-and-identity.md

 - A bound public key cannot be reassigned to another identity.
 - Key binding is immutable once accepted into the graph.

-Multiple public keys may be bound to the same identity Parent, subject to schema and ACL constraints.
+Multiple public keys may be bound to the same identity Parent, subject to [schema](../02-architecture/managers/05-schema-manager.md) and [ACL](06-access-control-model.md) constraints.

 ## 5. Authorship and signatures

 ### 5.1 Authorship assertion

-Every operation envelope declares exactly one author identity.
+Every [operation envelope](03-serialization-and-envelopes.md) declares exactly one author identity.

 Authorship is asserted by:

 - Including the identity reference in the envelope.
-- Signing the envelope with a private key corresponding to a public key bound to that identity.
+- Signing the envelope with a private key corresponding to a public key bound to that identity, as defined in [04-cryptography.md](04-cryptography.md).

 The backend never infers authorship from transport, session state, or network metadata.